 If 2 or more websites that are ranking on page one have a DA lower than yours (which you determined in the first step) and less than 5 links to the pages, you have a good chance of ranking for that keyword.

 Repeat this step for all 20-30 keywords to see which keywords you should target.

 You should have a list of at least 5 keywords in the end.

 You can also use SEMRush to find keywords, click on our link below and signup for a 7 day free trial.

 Once you have nailed down your top 5 keywords, you need to find out the search intent behind them.
 By deciphering the search intent, you will know what kind of content you need to create in order to rank.

 Just put the keyword in google and hit enter.

 Now we have to Figure out two things:

-What kind of results is the most common out of the 10 shown by Google?
-Are they blog posts, videos, Product pages, pdfs, images, or something else?
+What kind of results are the most common out of the 10 shown by Google?
+Are they blog posts, videos, product pages, PDFs, images, or something else?

 and what is the intent of the searcher: